Dr Melita Keywood

 Biography

-Dr Melita Keywood is a Senior Principal Research Scientist in the Climate Science Centre of CSIRO Oceans and Atmosphere.
-Dr Keywood has 23 years of experience in aerosol research and has authored 64 peer reviewed journal publications and over 70 client reports.
+Dr Melita Keywood is a Senior Principal Research Scientist in the Environment Business Unit of CSIRO.
+Dr Keywood has 28 years of experience in aerosol research and has authored 100 peer reviewed journal publications and over 70 client reports.

 Melita completed her PhD in environmental geochemistry at the Australian National University in 1996 and has worked at CSIRO since, with two six-month breaks taken up with maternity leave.
 Between 2002 and 2004 Melita visited the Californian Institute of Technology, working with Professor John Seinfeld on the laboratory simulation of secondary organic aerosol.